-In this acting class for teens, the focus will be on scene work with a partner.
+In this acting class for teens, the focus will be on acting skills, audition tricks, and scene work with a partner.
 Students will learn how to attack a scene from table work, to character work, to blocking and rehearsing, working towards a final presentation for friends and family.
-Students will work with a scene partner for the entire term on an assigned scene from a play.
 This program is a fantastic opportunity for youth to take a focused, in-depth look at what makes characters tick and scenes come to life.

 Time: Tuesday evenings, 6:00pm – 8:00pm in North location only

 Cost: $375 (fall only – Teen Improv offered in Winter)